spamsch/website/packages/shared/content/blog/sap-clean-core-reality-check.md

 ---
 title: "Clean Core Reality Check: Why It’s Hard for Big SAP Landscapes"
-description: "The gap between SAP's Clean Core promise and the messy reality of enterprise brownfield systems with decades of custom code."
+description: "The gap between SAP's Clean Core promise and the messy reality of enterprise brownfield systems with decades of custom code — and how BTP helps close it."
 draft: false
 external: false
 date: 2025-10-02